 The retail market continues to dominate headlines in 2019, with a number of high-profile administrations and a continued stream of company voluntary arrangements (CVAs).
 With the sector undergoing permanent change and pressure likely to continue, the real estate finance industry has to adapt.

 What’s more, with around 850 shopping centres in the UK, there is a significant issue of over-supply and, in a number of cases, underinvestment.
-According to a report by The Local Data Company, a net 7,550 retail units disappeared in 2018 with retail vacancy rates continuing to rise in H2 and ending the year at 12.7%.
+According to the Local Data Company, a net 7,550 retail units disappeared in 2018 with retail vacancy rates continuing to rise in H2 and ending the year at 12.7 per cent.

 However, the whole sector isn’t suffering.
 Generally, high end/prime (ie destination shopping centres and tourist hotspots) and discount/convenience (Aldi was the fastest growing retailer in 2018 and Primark doesn’t even have an online presence) are continuing to do well.
 It is the town centre ‘generic’ retail that has been the hardest hit.